 Mental Health APP is intended to provide guidance to the police service of England and Wales.
 It is focused on the police response to people who:

 - have multiple needs relating to mental health

 - are mentally or emotionally vulnerable and require assistance.

-- acting in support of healthcare agencies that are dealing with someone experiencing mental ill health (for example, by using police powers)
+- acting in support of healthcare agencies that are dealing with someone who is experiencing mental ill health – for example, the police may be exercising specific police powers

-- supporting a person experiencing mental ill health until healthcare professionals are involved
+- assisting a person who is experiencing mental ill health until healthcare professionals become involved

 - responding to families and carers of people with mental ill health or learning disabilities who have concerns about them

 - responding to members of the public seeking a service from the police in relation to suspected mental ill health or learning disabilities on the part of an individual.